Statement

 audit

-Audit object with possible entries: Created or Updated.
+The audit object with possible entries: Created

 Example: